 Sheriff of Nottingham places you in the shoes of one of five merchants, each trying to transport their goods (legal and illegal) across the border safely.
 The catch?
 Each player gets to be the sheriff.
 It is the sheriff’s job to decide who may pass with their goods and whose goods need to be inspected.

 The components are a bit of a mixed bag.
-For starters the artwork on the cards and player boards are great and sucks you into the theme.
-There were many times when we would catch ourselves creating back stories and accents for our chosen characters.
+For starters, the artwork on the cards and player boards are great and sucks you into the Sheriff of Nottingham theme.
+There were many times when we would catch ourselves creating backstories and accents for our chosen characters.
 The cheese merchant always seemed to have the funniest back story and accent, no matter who played the character.
 The cardboard used for the coins and the player boards are nice and thick, and felt good to handle.
 The bags that you place your goods in are made of a nice soft material.

 I did have a problem with the clasps on the bags themselves.
 Hearing the click when you open them somehow adds a lot to the theme.
 It would have been nice if the clasps were a better quality as I had to force open some of them and almost broke one clasp off.

 The card stock is a bit flimsy, especially considering that you have to shuffle a lot of cards.
 The deck consists of 216 cards.
 The problem with this is that for the game to play at its best, the deck needs to be shuffled thoroughly.
 With so many cards to shuffle it tends to take a while.

 The gameplay in Sheriff of Nottingham

 The game starts with each player choosing a character and receiving the matching player board and goods bag.
 The players are then dealt a hand of six cards and also their starting gold.

 One player is then designated as the sheriff for that round.

 In a round each player (excluding the player who is the sheriff) can discard any number of cards from their hand.
 They then draw the same number of cards that they discarded from the draw and discard piles.